gabrielsaviank/findme-works/README.md

 ## Description
 This is a simple SpringBoot api for services.
 Where you have users and that can provide services in different locations.

+This project is still ongoing, so there are some parts not yet implemented.

 ## Technologies
 - Java 17